karthickselvendran/react-optimize/README.md

 pending:

--useMemo: needs to check and practice.
+-useMemo: needs to analyse and update the logic